 Generic vs branded pesticides

-However, how many of you do use Aspirin® for that troublesome headache or use Roundup® for weed control?
+I would guess that many of you have at some stage made a visit to the medicine cupboard for an Aspirin® or use “Roundup®” for controlling your weeds?
+However, how many of you actually do use Aspirin® for that headache or use Roundup® for weed control?

 A brief look in my medicine cabinet shows no aspirin.
 Instead, there is “disprin®” which the packet informs me contains the same active.
-In the turf industry, the majority of turf managers use a generic Roundup® as “it’s regarded as the same stuff only cheaper”.
+In the turf industry, most turf managers use a generic Roundup® as “it’s the same stuff but costs less”.
 Do these work the same and what factors influence this purchasing behaviour?

 Generic vs branded pesticides: Definition.